Toyota Crown: Fifth generation (S80/S90/S100; 1974)

-Initially available with the "old style" 4M engine with rounded valve cover, later models switched to the new 4M engine with rectangular valve cover.
+Initially available with the "old style" 4M engine with a rounded valve cover, later models switched to the new 4M engine with a rectangular valve cover.
 This generation also saw the introduction of fuel injection on both the 2.6-liter 4M and the 2.0-liter M engines, coupled with Toyota's TTC-C technology, adding a catalytic converter to the exhaust system.
-The emissions controlling technology badge helped identify which vehicles had reduced emissions tax liability.
-Select models also were available with four-wheel disc brakes and twin piston calipers on the front brakes.
-The models installed with the diesel engine was exclusive to Toyota Diesel Store locations.
+The emissions-controlling technology badge helped identify which vehicles had reduced emissions tax liability.
+Select models with four-wheel disc brakes and twin-piston calipers on the front brakes were also available.
+The models installed with the diesel engine were exclusive to Toyota Diesel Store locations.

-The Hardtop Sedan model has a front chrome grill and square headlights, but was no longer considered a true hardtop, due to the inclusion of a "B" pillar.
+The Hardtop Sedan model has a front chrome grille and square headlights, but was no longer considered a true hardtop, due to the inclusion of a "B" pillar.
 The styling differences between the hardtop and sedan four-door models was that the side windows on the hardtop were frameless, and the rear window was sloped more than the formal appearing sedan.
 This series Crown in the Royal Saloon trim package exceeded length regulations of 4.7 m set forth by Japanese regulations by 65 mm, but Toyota continued to offer a 2.0 L engine in a shorter vehicle for buyers who were looking for better fuel economy over the larger six-cylinder engines, and reduced road tax liability.

 New Zealand models were assembled in New Zealand but on an SKD basis - which meant it had more Japanese content (such as glass) than earlier CKD versions.
 It was the last Crown built in New Zealand and was replaced in 1979 by the Cressida (Mark II), which was available with a four-cylinder engine.
 The oil crises of 1973/4 and 1979/80 had led the government to impose a 60 percent sales tax on larger engines, and the Crown could no longer be priced to suit its market.
-This generation Crown was imported fully built-up to Australia, and only available with the largest 2.6-liter six-cylinder engine.
+This generation Crown was locally assembled in Australia (except for the imported "Super Saloon" trim), and only available with the largest 2.6-liter six-cylinder engine.
 It was never a strong seller in Australia, offering less performance and roadholding than the domestic competitors from Ford and Holden.